RajShah-1/Users-API/readme.md

 }
 </pre>
 Finds the user with id equal to userID and updates its data.
+If update is successful API responds with status 201.
 If no matches are found, API responds with 404 status.

 ### DELETE /api/users/:userID
 Finds and deletes the user with id equal to userID.
+If deletion is successful API responds with status 204.
 If no matches are found, API responds with 404 status.

+### Error Handling
+In case of other errors, API returns the error-message with status code 500.